GM appeals directly to employees as strike losses mount, riling UAW

 Moody’s said in a Friday report that GM must maintain its flexibility under any new deal to build electric and self-driving vehicles without its fixed costs rising further.
 It said GM’s annual costs in wages and benefits are more than $1 billion higher than foreign automakers operating U.S. plants.

-“It is critical for GM that any new UAW contract not allow an even wider differential,” Moody’s said.

-“We expect that the long-term strategic benefits of obtaining a UAW contract ... will outweigh the costs of enduring a protracted strike that might last into November,” Moody’s added.
+“We expect that the long-term strategic benefits of obtaining a UAW contract ... will outweigh the costs of enduring a protracted strike that might last into November,” Moody’s said.

-On Sunday, the UAW said the talks took a “turn for the worse” and on Tuesday the union urged GM to boost U.S. vehicle production.
-Union workers are angry about production of trucks and sport-utility vehicles in Mexico.

 The UAW’s membership is largely in the Midwest, in states that could be critical to both sides in the November 2020 presidential election, so the strike has drawn the attention of Republican President Donald Trump, his rivals seeking the Democratic nomination, and U.S. lawmakers.
 They have urged GM to build more vehicles in the United States and shift work from Mexico.

-Reporting by Ben Klayman in Detroit and David Shepardson in Washington; Additional reporting by Ankit Ajmera in Bengaluru; Editing by David Gregorio and Matthew Lewis
+Reporting by Ben Klayman in Detroit and David Shepardson in Washington; Additional reporting by Ankit Ajmera in Bengaluru; Editing by David Gregorio, Matthew Lewis and Daniel Wallis